-- 1. Possible sanctions for proven minor violations include but are not limited to the following: - a) Campaign restrictions such as: removing all campaign materials for one (1) or more weekdays excluding weekends - b) Loss for one to two (1-2) weekdays of campaigning privileges such as: distributing campaign materials, posting on social media by the candidate and/or campaign workers, promoting themselves at any student organization meetings and classes, or participating in any ASI sponsored-elections events - 2.
-Possible sanctions for proven major violations include but are not limited to the following: - a) Campaign restrictions such as: removing all campaign materials for five (5) or more weekdays excluding weekends - b) Loss for three (3) or more weekdays of campaigning privileges such as: passing out handbills, hanging/staking posters/flyers, posting on social media or online by the candidate and/or campaign workers, promoting themselves at any student organization meetings and classes, or participating in any ASI sponsored-elections event - c) Dismissal of a candidate from the election - d) Monetary fine imposed - e) Loss of deposit or portion thereof - f) Community service - 3.
-Sanctions against a candidate running under the same campaign slogan as other candidates may be applied to all candidates with the same slogan. - 4.
+- 1. Possible sanctions for proven minor violations include but are not limited to the following: - a) Campaign restrictions such as: removing all campaign materials for one (1) or more weekdays excluding weekends. - b) Loss for one to two (1-2) weekdays of campaigning privileges such as: distributing campaign materials, posting on social media by the candidate and/or campaign workers, promoting themselves at any student organization meetings and classes, or participating in any ASI-sponsored elections events. - 2.
+Possible sanctions for proven major violations include but are not limited to the following: - a) Campaign restrictions such as: removing all campaign materials for five (5) or more weekdays excluding weekends. - b) Loss for three (3) or more weekdays of campaigning privileges such as: passing out handbills, hanging/staking posters/flyers, posting on social media or online by the candidate and/or campaign workers, promoting themselves at any student organization meetings and classes, or participating in any ASI-sponsored elections event. - c) Dismissal of a candidate from the election - d) Monetary fine imposed - e) Loss of deposit or portion thereof - f) Community service - 3.
+Sanctions against a candidate running under the same slate as other candidates may be applied to all candidates in the same slate. - 4.
 Should the Judiciary find a candidate to be culpable of a violation(s) of the Election Handbook and the candidate does not fulfill the sanction; the candidate may be referred to the Office of Student Conduct & Ethical Development for possible violation of the CSULB Student Code of Conduct (CSULB REGS, Regulation XVI). - 5.
-The Judiciary can issue warnings or other sanctions as deemed necessary.
+The Director of Student Conduct & Ethical Development, the GEO, and the Judiciary may issue warnings, needed corrections, or other sanctions as deemed necessary.